SercoSPA/CLEOPE/Trials/readme.md

 ## ORDER trial notebook
 <a id="order"></a>
 This trial notebook provides the possibility to order an archived product via Jupyter.
 Archived products, in fact, are not available to ENS browsing nor to the download via 🌍ONDA Catalogue. <br>👉 [Read more on ONDA Catalogue](https://www.onda-dias.eu/cms/knowledge-base/cloudarchive-overview/).<br>
 Given the product name as input, `ORDER.ipynb` notebook orders the product via [OData HTTP POST protocol](https://www.onda-dias.eu/cms/knowledge-base/cloudarchive-via-odata-api/), suited to perform this kind of action.
-A progress bar is displayed for checking the time left; no worry if the action may take up to 30 minutes to be completed because it includes the time needed to refresh ENS as well. <br>
+A progress bar is displayed for checking the time left; no worry if the action may take up a few minutes more to be completed as this includes the time needed to refresh ENS as well. <br>
 Please note that the product restoration is automatically performed if users try to call the `download` function on an archived product.

 ## SEARCH trial notebook